Xoshbin/asyar-launcher/docs/extension-development.md

 - **ActionService**: For registering and unregistering actions
 - **ClipboardHistoryService**: For accessing clipboard history
 - **NotificationService**: For displaying notifications
-- **CommandService**: For registering and executing commands
+- **CommandService**: (Internal service, typically not directly used by extensions for command registration)

-### Command Registration and Execution
+### Defining and Handling Commands

-Commands are now automatically registered from your extension's manifest.json file.
-Your extension only needs to implement the `executeCommand` method to handle the execution of these commands.
+Commands are defined in your extension's `manifest.json` file and their execution logic is implemented within your extension's `executeCommand` method in `index.ts`.
+The Asyar `ExtensionManager` automatically handles the registration process during application startup, linking the command definition in the manifest to your implementation.

-#### Defining Commands in manifest.json
+#### Defining Commands in `manifest.json`

 Define your commands in the manifest.json file: